adriancorrendo/metrica/README.md

 Specifically for time-series predictions, `metrica` also includes the Mean Absolute Scaled Error (MASE). <br/>

-For classification (binomial and multinomial) tasks, it includes a function to visualize the confusion matrix using ggplot2, and 27 functions of prediction scores including: accuracy, error rate, precision, recall, specificity, balanced accuracy (balacc), F-score
+For classification (binomial and multinomial) tasks, `metrica` offers a function to visualize the confusion matrix using ggplot2, and 27 functions of prediction scores including: accuracy, error rate, precision, recall, specificity, balanced accuracy (balacc), F-score